FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/symbolic_variables.md

     "linkTitle": "Symbolic variables",
     "weight": "150"
-}<span id="About_symbolic_variables"></span>A symbolic variable represents a transfer data item whose value is not known at the time <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span>
+}<span id="About_symbolic_variables"></span>A symbolic variable represents a transfer data item whose value is not known at the time {{< TransferCFT/componentshortname  >}}
 parameters are set, but only at the time the transfer is executed.
 Additionally, the symbolic variable is prefaced by a special character, which is the ‘&’ character in this document.
-However, you should refer to the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> *Installation Guide* that corresponds to your OS, in order to determine the special character &lt;char\_symb> used on your system.
+However, you should refer to the {{< TransferCFT/componentshortname  >}} *Installation Guide* that corresponds to your OS, in order to determine the special character &lt;char\_symb> used on your system.